Related resources

 Here are a few quick Dypsraxia Awareness Week facts to know:

-How to celebrate Dyspraxia Awareness Week in the workplace
+How to celebrate the week in the workplace

 There are numerous ways to commemorate Dyspraxia Awareness Week at work, including: